FeynCalc/LoopScalla/Documentation/Markdown/NotationAndConventions.md

 These variables are defined in `Shared/lsclDeclarations.h`.
 For your project-related definitions you should use the fold `lsclGeneric` in `Projects/ProjectName/Shared/ProcessName.h`

-The variables with a number suffix are defined from 1 to `LSCLMAXINDEX`.
+The variables with a number suffix are defined from 1 to `lsclPprMaxIndex`.
 The latter is defined in `Shared/lsclDefinitions.h`.
 Notice that this file only contains default values for the relevant preprocessor variables.
 You can override them in your `Projects/ProjectName/Shared/ProcessName.h` file.

+The global preprocessor variables are called `lsclPprXYZ`.

+The number of space-time dimensions is called `lsclD`, while `lsclEp` for $\varepsilon$ in $4-2 \varepsilon$.

 ## Momenta